Tips for driving in Europe

 France, Italy, Spain, Portugal, Austria and Croatia all require that drivers carry a reflective jacket or tabard for use if the car breaks down.

-As of July 2008, all cars in Europe must carry a warning triangle, and cars in France must carry a reflective tabbard, replacement bulbs and a first aid kit.
-The ferry companies will gladly remind you of this and charge around £50 for these items if you buy them onboard – Tesco sells a kit for less than £10.
+All cars in Europe must carry a warning triangle, and cars in France must carry a reflective tabard, replacement bulbs and a first aid kit.
+The ferry companies will gladly remind you of this and charge around £50 for these items if you buy them on board.

 - Headlights